bongtaro13/Empower_Android/README.md

 - What the project does

-  This porject is aim to build the Android application "Empower".
+  This project is aim to build the Android application "Empower".
 Which will be helping the physically disabled people get more involved in sports and keep their spirits up.

 - Why the project is useful